 Treats infections.
+Also used with other medicines to treat stomach ulcer.
 This medicine is a penicillin antibiotic.

 There may be other brand names for this medicine.

 Amoxicot, Amoxil, Amoxil Pediatric, Moxatag, Moxilin, Omeclamox-Pak, Prevpac, Trimox

 You should not use this medicine if you have had an allergic reaction to amoxicillin, any type of penicillin, or a cephalosporin antibiotic, such as cefaclor, cefadroxil, cephalexin, Ceftin®, or Keflex®.

 Capsule, Liquid, Tablet, Chewable Tablet, Long Acting Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - The chewable tablet must be chewed before you swallow it.
 You may crush the tablet and mix the medicine with a small amount of food to make it easier to swallow.